 Modern research is collaborative in its nature.
-Medical evidence is stronger when replicated (i.e. run on the same data by an independet research group) and even stronger when reproduced (i.e. run on another set of data by an independer research group yielding more or less the same results).
-Regulators already as for multi-site trials in many, if not most, cases.
-Replicatingresearch is often the first step in reproduction.
+Medical evidence is stronger when replicated (i.e. run on the same data by an independet research group) and even stronger when reproduced (i.e. run on another set of data by an independer research group yielding more or less the same results); replicating research is often the first step in reproduction.
+Regulators already ask for multi-site trials in many, if not most, cases.
+All of these require close collaboration among groups of researchers in different georgraphic locations.

 In medical research, if at first you do succeed, try and try again.